mladen/mladen/README.md

 I'm a human being with an insatiable thirst for knowledge ! ... (dramatic pause for emphasis! :smile:)

-I am deeply passionate about learning and currently apply my skills as a software engineer.
-My academic background includes studying (yes, just studying) electrical engineering, a path I almost completed before choosing to explore different path(s) (long story). \
+I am deeply passionate about learning (in general) and currently apply my skills as a software engineer.
+My academic background includes studying (yes, just studying and not finishing my studies) electrical engineering, a path I almost completed before choosing to explore different path(s) (long story). \
 Outside of my professional life, I indulge in creative pursuits like writing and occasionally gaming, though these hobbies have (sadly) become less frequent.

-My personal life is filled with diverse roles: I'm a father, a husband, a son, a brother, a friend, a helpful and friendly neighbour, and a responsible citizen, each bringing its own set of joys and challenges.
+My personal life is filled with diverse roles: I'm a father, a husband, a son, a brother, a friend, a helpful and friendly neighbour (I think), and a responsible citizen, each bringing its own set of joys and challenges.

 When considering my career aspirations, I am drawn to fields that offer the opportunity to **contribute positively to the world**!
 I am particularly interested in areas such as: